February Updates

 Web Application Firewall (WAF) ℹ️

-A new protective barrier surrounds our login page, functioning like an iris shield for your password inputs - only legitimate travelers get through.
+functioning like an iris shield for your password inputs - only legitimate travellers get through.

 Last week, the WAF blocked a barrage of login attempts that'd make a Replicator swarm jealous.